wrf/lavaLampPlot/README.md

    `fasta2twoline.py contigs.fasta > twoline_contigs.fasta`

 ## Making a blob-plot of contigs
-The above steps 8 and 9 can be applied to assembled contigs/scaffolds, however, it may be conceptually easier to generate a blob-plot to view the contigs and/or contamination directly.
+The above steps 8 and 9 can be applied to assembled contigs/scaffolds, however, it may be conceptually easier to generate something like a [blob-plot](https://github.com/DRL/blobtools) to view the contigs and/or contamination directly.

 ![twilhelma_2014_vs_scaffolds_v1.coverage.png](https://github.com/wrf/lavaLampPlot/blob/master/sample_data/twilhelma_2014_vs_scaffolds_v1.coverage.png)